kivattt/dotfiles/README.md

 ## My configuration files
 `autoexec.cfg` is my config file for Team Fortress 2

+`.config/fen/fenrc.json` only works for fen v1.2.2 and above

 To use the JetBrains Mono font with XTerm, run this:
 ```console
 cd ~/Downloads